weakish/js/markdowntation/README.md

 ## Features

-- Simple and lightweight (FIXME sloc, FIXME ncc size).
+- Simple (97 CLOC) and lightweight (1380kB compiled as a single file).
 - No statically built html files.
 - No JavaScript at client side.
 - Zero configuration.